-For the year ended 31 December 2020, general and administrative expenses were approximately RMB17,305,000 (2019: RMB21,867,000).
-The decrease in general and administrative expense was mainly attributable to the decrease in legal and professional fee.
+For the year ended 31 December 2021, general and administrative expenses were approximately RMB17,870,000 (2020: RMB17,305,000).
+The increase in general and administrative expense was mainly attributable to the increase in legal and professional fee.

-Impairment on Prepayment Made to Suppliers, Intangible Assets and Goodwill
+Impairment on Intangible Assets

-For the year ended 31 December 2020, an impairment on intangible assets of approximately RMB8,215,000 (2019: total impairment on prepayment made to suppliers, intangible assets and goodwill approximately RMB59,137,000) were contributed by the software business.
+For the year ended 31 December 2021, an impairment on intangible assets approximately RMB1,479,000 (2020: RMB8,215,000) was contributed by the software business.
 The software business has been adversely affected by the business environment in the PRC and was projected to generate lower revenue and profit than expected.